-We are thrilled to announce More Art’s 2023 Commission Artist: Emmanuel Oni!
+We are thrilled to announce More Art’s 2023 Commission Artist: Immanuel Oni!

 More Art’s Engaging Artists Commission* is an opportunity for early career artists focused on the incubation and commissioning of a public art project and carries an $8000 award to realize the project, plus curatorial, conceptual, budgetary, and logistical mentorship.
 The infrastructure and laboratory provided by More Art allow one selected early career and underrepresented artist (or collective) to gain a deeper understanding of the history and vitality of public and socially engaged art.
 Click here for more info on the Engaging Artists program. *Formerly known as the EA Residency

 Immanuel Oni is a first-generation Nigerian-American artist and spatial designer living in New York City.
 He believes art is not about what he is making, but who he is making it for.
 His work explores loss and its deep connection with space.
 His canvas consists of repurposing existing public space infrastructure such as light posts, fencing, underutilized green areas or mobile spaces to prompt community dialogue and connection.
 He has led and participated in international art and urbanism workshops in Venice, Hong Kong, and Lagos.
 He has been a Fellow for the Design Trust for Public Space, Culture Push, New York for Culture and Arts, and received awards from Naturally Occurring Cultural Districts NY, Youth Design Center, Architectural League of New York, and the New York State Council of the Arts.
 He is a former Director of Community Design at the New York City’s Mayor’s Office of Criminal Justice and Adjunct Professor at Parsons the New School for Design.
 He is the co-founder and Creative Director of Liminal, a non-profit that works at the intersection of art, unity, and space.